worldbank/devPTIpack/README.md

 <!-- badges: end -->

-The goal of the `devPTIpack` is to be a platform that contains key instruments for creating PTI (Project Targeting Index) dashboards as well as embedding PTI modules in to the existing shiny apps.
-The PTI offers an evidence-based approach to inform spatial targeting of projects based on country strategies and objectives.
-See more details on the PTI and PTI dashboards in [Finn and Masaki (2022)](https://openknowledge.worldbank.org/handle/10986/34311).
+The goal of the `devPTIpack` is to be a platform that contains key instruments for creating PTI dashboards as well as embedding PTI modules in to the existing shiny apps.

 ## Installation:

     # Install development version from GitHub
-    remotes::install_github("EBukin/devPTIpack")
+    remotes::install_github("wbPTI/devPTIpack")

     # Install specific version from GitHub
-    remotes::install_github("EBukin/devPTIpack@v0.0.9")
+    remotes::install_github("wbPTI/devPTIpack@v0.0.9")

 We add `@v0.0.9` to be able to refer to a specific tag.
-Check the [tags’ tree](https://github.com/EBukin/devPTIpack/tags) on github for existing tags.
+Check the [tags’ tree](https://github.com/wbPTI/devPTIpack/tags) on github for existing tags.

 ## Usage